adaltavo/HATS/README.md

 4. Download the latest Tinfoil from Tinfoil.io
 5. Download the latest DBI from https://github.com/rashevskyv/dbi/releases
 6. Download the SX Gear boot.dat and boot.ini from https://u.pcloud.link/publink/show?code=XZCMlYXZNIJUnyr352XVWoXCuPo2SmwsRGpk
-7. Download the hekate_ipl.ini and its graphic resource from : https://u.pcloud.link/publink/show?code=XZAkVUXZkgrREaCGTQLsTYfCeUqXFhKDnfBk
+7. Download the hekate_ipl.ini and its graphic resource from: https://u.pcloud.link/publink/show?code=XZAkVUXZkgrREaCGTQLsTYfCeUqXFhKDnfBk
 8. Create the DBI folder inside the Switch folder and put the latest DBI into it (the .nro and its .config)
-9. Download any tools / homebrew apps you want to add to the pack
+9. Download any tools/homebrew apps you want to add to the pack
 10. Combine them all together, like extract them all into a folder, put the payloads file inside the bootloader folder